|

 <- clay coating

-A thought to ponder upon - It seems that pockets containing well developed skeletal and hopper crystals have more clay that is lighter in color, having less carbon (but not zero).
-This is opposite to the clear crystal pockets which are filled with black carbon material and nick named "jewlery boxes".
+A thought to ponder upon - It seems that pockets containing well developed skeletal and hopper crystals have more clay that is lighter in color, having less hydrocarbon (but not zero).
+This is opposite to the clear crystal pockets which are filled with black hydrocarbon material and nick named "jewlery boxes".
 Given that this is generallly true, then this has something to say about the formation of Herkimer diamonds.
 This idea is open for critical input from the public - just send an email.

 A public service project always open to input from the community interested in Herkimer diamonds.